 I wonder – is the caterpillar ever scared to leave the safety, quietness, and calmness of the cocoon?
 Does she ever peek her head out at the “big bad world” and draw it back in because she’d rather stay constricted in a cocoon that’s too small for her than to risk leaving what she knows?

 That’s where I was for a long time.

-I wonder – does the butterfly ever miss the cocoon because she’s overwhelmed by the scary new world?
+I wonder – does the butterfly ever miss the comfortable cocoon because she’s overwhelmed by the scary new world?

 A world that is black and white is safe.
 Because you know the rules.
 You know what happens to you break them.
 You always know where you stand (and where everyone else does).
 There are no gray areas, because gray areas are frightening.

 The idea that God loves us, regardless of our actions, and we have nothing to do with it – that’s so hard to take in!
 That’s hard to accept.
 Because if God loves me regardless of my actions – if he gives me grace – then he also gives grace to other people that I might not think deserve it.
 And that’s very disconcerting.

 God in his essence is black and white.
 He is holy.
 He cannot be in the presence of sin.
 But his bride chose to sin and reject him.
 So what did he do?
 He made a way for humanity to be with him again.

 In a way, the redemption of sinful humanity is the biggest “gray area” that ever existed.
 Nothing about a holy God sacrificing his sinless, perfect son to redeem a sinful people makes a bit of sense.
 But it’s what he did.
 And that’s grace.